 - You can even use individual quiche pans if you have them.

 - Over medium-high heat, saute bacon until brown and crispy, and remove bacon from pan.

 - Discard all but 1 tablespoon bacon grease.

-- In remaining tablespoon of grease, saute potatoes, with peppers, onions, and spinach, until potatoes are fork tender.
+- In the remaining tablespoon of grease, saute potatoes, with peppers, onions, and spinach, until potatoes are fork-tender.

 - Divide vegetable mixture between the 6 puff pastry cups.